Adelkazzaz/Banking-Platform/README.md

 1. Navigate to the `backend` directory: `cd backend`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the application: `python main.py`
+3. Run the application: `python main.py` or `uvicorn main:app --reload`
 4. The backend server will start running on `http://localhost:8000`

 ## Contributing